Mark Raymond was named the 2017 NESCAC Coach of the Year

 Williams College Named NCAA DIII Most Improved Team in 2017

-Williams College Athletic Director Lisa Melendy has announced the appointment of Mark Raymond as the college's next head football coach on February 24, 2016, which meant Raymond had no chance to recruit payers to his first Williams team.
+Williams College Athletic Director Lisa Melendy announced the appointment of Mark Raymond as the college's next head football coach on February 24, 2016, which meant Raymond had no chance to recruit payers to his first Williams team.
 Raymond, who had served as the head coach at St. Lawrence University in Canton, N.Y., turned around the Saints' team and changed it into a nationally competitve program.

 In his second year at the helm of the Ephs, Raymond led Williams to a 6-3 record, earning the honor of the most improved team in NCAA DIII and also NESCAC Coach of the Year in NESCAC.

 "Mark brings with him a wealth of coaching experience that will serve our students well," said Melendy, who led a search process that considered 100 candidates and brought four finalists to interview on campus.
 "Students, faculty, and staff across campus were impressed by his professional demeanor, his clear passion for teaching and coaching football, as well as his inspiring vision for the program.
 I couldn't be more pleased that Mark will be leading the football team as we begin the next phase of this team's storied tradition."